green-coding-solutions/website/content/co2-formulas.md

                         </div>
                     </div>
                     <p>If your value is in Megabytes the conversion factor has to be divived with <strong>1.000</strong> and will equate to <strong>0.0000028125 MB / kWh</strong></p>
+                    <h3>Alternative numbers</h3>
+                    <p>Recently also a very detailed study from <a href="https://resilio.tech">Resilio</a> for the French Government produced some different numbers which are even about one order of magnitude lower.
+Since they have been using the accredited methodology from ADEME it might make sense to use these numbers in France specifically if not the EU.
+[5]</p>
                     <p>[1] <a href="https://onlinelibrary.wiley.com/doi/full/10.1111/jiec.12630">Untangling the estimates</a></p>
                     <p>[2] <a href="https://github.com/intarchboard/e-impact-workshop-public/blob/main/papers/Schien_Rethinking-Allocation-v2.pdf">Daniel Schien, Paul Shabajee, Chris Preist.
 “Rethinking Allocation in High-Baseload Systems: A Demand-Proportional Network Electricity Intensity Metric.”</a></p>
+                    <p>[3] <a href="https://onlinelibrary.wiley.com/doi/10.1111/jiec.13512">Network energy use not directly proportional to data volume: The power model approach for more reliable network energy consumption calculations</p>
+                    <p>[4] <a href="https://github.com/green-coding-solutions/green-metrics-tool/issues/707">GitHub Discussion on whether incentivized approaches make still sense for attribution of network traffic data.</p>
+                    <p>[5] <a href="https://librairie.ademe.fr/7111-evaluation-of-the-environmental-footprint-of-internet-service-provisioning-in-france.html">Evaluation of the environmental footprint of internet service provisioning in France</a></p>
                 </div>
                 <!-- end segment -->
                 <div class="ui segment">